w3f/polkadot-wiki/docs/learn/learn-comparison-ethereum-2.md

 ### Staking Mechanics: Ethereum PoS vs. Polkadot NPoS

+Polkadot uses [Nominated Proof of Stake (NPoS)](./learn-phragmen.md) to select validators from a smaller set, letting smaller holders nominate validators to run the network while claiming the system’s rewards without running a node.
+Polkadot needs about five validators for each parachain in the network.
+For more information, see the [staking page](./learn-staking.md).

-Ethereum is a proof-of-stake network that requires 32 ETH to stake for each validator instance.
+Ethereum is a Proof of Stake (PoS) network that requires 32 ETH to stake for each validator instance.
 Validators run a primary Beacon Chain node and multiple validator clients - one for each 32 ETH.
 These validators get assigned to "committees," randomly selected groups to validate blocks in the network.

-{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} can provide strong finality and availability guarantees with much fewer validators.
-It uses [Nominated Proof of Stake (NPoS)](learn-staking.md) to select validators from a smaller set, letting smaller holders nominate validators to run infrastructure while still claiming the rewards of the system without running a node of their own.
-{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} needs about ten validators for each parachain in the network.

 ### Interoperability and Message Passing